mars0i/popco2/doc/R/BiasPlots.md

 you can rename.

 Optionally, you can also set up other parameters of the plot before running `xyMeanActivnPlot`.
-For example, this changes the color of the bars at the top of each plot to light
+For example, I like to changes the color of the bars at the top of each plot to light blue so that the bars will be apparent against the beige background that I often use in presentations:
-blue:

 `sb <- trellis.par.get("strip.background")`
 `sb[["col"]][1] <- "lightblue"`